Discover the best of Croatia and Slovenia before exploring the cities of Mostar and Sarajevo in Bosnia, and historic Belgrade and Novi Sad in Serbia.

 Alternatively, you can opt to join an optional excursion to the island of Korcula, enroute a stop is made to one of the well-known wine cellars of the Peljesac peninsula to sample local wine.

 Overnight: Dubrovnik | Breakfast, Dinner

 Dubrovnik – Mostar – Sarajevo.
 This morning we drive to Mostar to see The Old Bridge.
 Commissioned by the sultan Suleiman the Magnificent in 1557 and rebuilt in 2003, it is still one of Bosnia and Herzegovina’s most recognizable landmarks, and is considered one of the most exemplary pieces of Islamic architecture.
 After an orientation walk of the city and free time for lunch we drive onward to Sarajevo.
 Arriving in the capital of Bosnia and Herzegovina, Sarajevo is one of the historically most interesting cities in Europe and is a vibrant and cosmopolitan place to live.
 We will explore this capital city on a walking tour, taking in some of the highlights.

 Overnight: Sarajevo | Breakfast, Dinner

 Sarajevo – Zvornik – Belgrade.
-This morning we depart towards Belgrade and the fourth country on this trip, Serbia, we enjoy a short stop enroute in the charming town of Zvornik in northeastern Bosnia.
+This morning we depart towards Belgrade, where we enjoy a short stop enroute in the charming town of Zvornik in northeastern Bosnia.
 Once we arrive into Serbia’s capital we enjoy a guided tour of this beautiful city set between two rivers.

 Overnight: Belgrade | Breakfast, Dinner